-Our Strategic Community Safety Plan (SCSP) sets out our commitment to our communities; this strategy underpins the SCSP, sitting alongside our organisational development and medium-term financial strategies to form the overarching strands of our strategic planning framework.
+Our Strategic Community Safety Plan (SCSP) sets out our commitment to our communities.
+This strategy underpins the SCSP, sitting alongside our organisational development and medium-term financial strategies to form the overarching strands of our strategic planning framework.
 Together these strategies support our approach to community, personal and organisational performance, as well as ensuring value for money and good governance.
 Our underpinning policies, procedures and action plans provide the appropriate framework and guidance to support our staff in delivering our commitments to the communities of Tyne and Wear.

 This community safety strategy sets outcomes that ensure we understand what success will look like.
-This strategy focuses on three priorities to help deliver these outcomes:
+To help deliver these outcomes the strategy aims to:

-- Keeping people safe and well at home; - Keeping people safe at work and in public places; - Keeping people safe when they visit Tyne and Wear.
+- Keep people safe and well at home; - Keep people safe at work and in public places; - Keep people safe when they visit Tyne and Wear.